 - As monarchs rule until they die, rather than just for short, fixed periods, they take a long term view regarding what is best for the country.

 - Democratic accountability is often the biggest problem with monarchs, especially in the modern age.
-Unlike politicians, they are not elected by the people.
-This means that they can lack legitimacy in the eyes of the people, because they are not elected, plus they do not have to take into account the needs of the broader masses.
+Unlike the politicians in many countries, they are not elected by the people.
+This means that they can lack legitimacy in the eyes of the people, and they are not answerable to the needs of the broader masses.

 - Collective governments bring together the views, ideas, thoughts, of many people.
 Although they have advisors, kings and queens make all the decisions ultimately and reliant on the thoughts and experiences of just one person.

 - Historically, without elections to change leadership, monarchies are troubled by internal power struggles and even violent civil wars.
 Instability can also occur when a ruler is incapacitated by mental or physical illness.